i1brnkv/rtc-syntacore/README.md

    updates on every time reading to random number from 0 to value from /proc/rtc-syntacore/speed.

+Script ./tester.sh will build this module and test functionality (and clean up after itself).
+Run it with 'sudo'.

 ---

 ###### note for future researchers